How Do You Get Screened for Sleep Apnea?

 Start with your doctor

-General physicians may not conduct full-blown OSA tests, but they do generate necessary referrals to the sleep specialists who do.
+Primary care doctors may not conduct full-blown OSA tests, but they do generate necessary referrals to the sleep specialists who do.

 Your general practitioner will likely screen you first.
 Doing so saves everyone time and money.
 Not only can a screening potentially confirm your concerns, but it can also identify whether you qualify for a home sleep apnea test.
 Also, insurance companies may require screening for OSA as part of the reimbursement process.